realstuffie/ProxMon/README.md

 - ⚙️ Easy configuration via GUI
 - 🎨 Dark theme support
 - 🔒 SSL support (with option to skip verification)
+- Support For multiple Nodes (To be implemented)

 ### Screenshots